2023 SPORTING REGULATIONS

 One of the most innovative solutions is the use of torque meters, allowing for better control of the powertrain parameters on track.
 These sensors, resistant to electromagnetic field and heat, are implemented onto the driveshafts of the cars to measure and limit the BoP-allocated power.
 This recently developed technology is effective in limiting development costs.

-In 2021, grandfathered non-hybrid LMP1 cars are permitted to race with Hypercars in the top category, with their performance balanced out.
+In 2021 and 2022, grandfathered non-hybrid LMP1 cars are permitted to race with Hypercars in the top category, with their performance balanced out.
 In 2022 the regulations will allow LMDh cars, developed jointly by the ACO and IMSA and sharing some parts of the car with the next generation of LMP2 cars, to race in the Hypercar class of the WEC alongside the Hypercar machinery.

 The FIA and the ACO do not wish to encourage LMP2 manufacturers to pursue performance developments.
 The main goals for LMP2 cars must be reliability, safety and low maintenance costs.

 The GTE cars are based on production models and are fundamentally different from each other.
-To create a more level playing field for competition, regulators have the ability to apply fine adjustments in the performance of individual cars to allow each model to be competitive.
+To create a more level playing field for competition, the WEC Committee have the ability to apply fine adjustments in the performance of individual cars to allow each model to be competitive.

 Success ballast will be imposed for LMGTE Am cars entered in the Championship.
 It will be in effect at all Competitions, except for the 24 Hours of Le Mans.
 The ballast calculation system uses the results of previous races (if any have been held) and championship positions, provided that all cars start any given season with a ballast of 0 kilogrammes.